adiwg/mdEditor-doc/getting-started/editor-window-parts/primary-navigation.md

 # Primary Navigation Bar
 ---
-The <span class="md-window">Primary Navigation Bar</span> displays buttons that navigate you away from the Edit View (or whichever view you happen to be on at the time) to other facilities within mdEditor.
-These buttons are located in the top-most navigation bar which has been outlined by the yellow rectangle below.
+> The <span class="md-window">Primary Navigation Bar</span> is the top-most navigation bar, which has been outlined with a yellow rectangle in the image below.
+This bar contains buttons that navigate you away from the Edit View (or whichever view you happen to be on at the time) to other facilities within mdEditor.

 ![The Primary Navigation Bar](/assets/get-started/primary-nav.png){caption}

 {% hint style='info' %}
   Not all <span class="md-window">Primary Navigation Bar</span> button are available from every window.
 For instance "Translate" is not available from the "Dashboard".
-If a button seems missing don't panic, look around, you're likely just in the wrong place!
+If a button seems missing, don't panic, look around, you're likely just in the wrong place!
 {% endhint %}

 ### <i class="fa fa-tachometer"> </i> Dashboard